trilitech/tezos-developer-docs/docs/smart-contracts/views.md

 However, views can't cause side effects, so they can't create operations, including calling smart contracts and transferring tez.
 Views also can't change the contract storage.

-Because views run synchronously, off-chain users can ask a node to run a view and return the result immediately; this is a convenient way to get information from a smart contract.
+Off-chain users can run a view without creating a transaction, which is a convenient way to get information from a smart contract.
+For example, you can use the Octez client `run view` command to run a view from the command line.

 ## Types of views